eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 you enough of Ceylon to get you interested enough to actually try it out.
 This is *not* a comprehensive feature list!

+## Support for Java and JavaScript virtual machines

+Write your code in Ceylon, and have it run on the JVM, on Node.js, or in a web browser.
+Some modules are platform-dependent, but the language itself is equally at home on Java and JavaScript virtual machines.

 ## A familiar, readable syntax

 Ceylon's syntax is ultimately derived from C. So if you're a C, Java, or C#